ParliRobo/ParliRobo.github.io/README.md

 [For Developers](#for-developers)

 ## Introduction
 Our work focuses on developing participant lightweight AI robots (PARs) for complex real-time mobile gaming.
 To this end, we collaborate with X-Game, a popular 3D-FPS real-time mobile game that owns ~210,000 users in 2021.
 Based on comprehensive explorations, we eventually propose a practical PAR system (called ParliRobo) through a novel “transform and polish” methodology, which achieves ultralight implementations of the core system components by non-intuitive yet principled approaches and meanwhile carefully fixes the probable side effect incurred on user perceptions.
-This repository contains the implementation code of ParliRobo (including the training code and deployment code) and our released data.
+This repository contains the implementation code of ParliRobo (including the training and deployment code) and our released data.

 ## Implementation of ParliRobo